-88. Based on indicators provided by the construction of comparable sized projects and Hawaii industry averages, CBRE estimated the demand for on- and off-site, direct and indirect, fulltime equivalent employment positions associated with laying of initial infrastructure systems, construction of the units, and the on-going commercial/retail businesses and the apartment business (and its community association efforts) in the project.
+68. Based on indicators provided by the construction of comparable-sized projects and Hawai'i industry averages, CBRE estimated the demand for on and offsite, direct and indirect, full-time equivalent employment positions associated with laying of initial infrastructure systems, construction of the units, and the ongoing commercial/retail businesses and the apartment business (and its community association efforts) in Pulelehua.
 (Second Supp.
 Memo.
 Supp., EXH.
 O-1, p.
 54).

-89. The construction, operating economic activities, and indirect/off-site employment opportunities created by the subject development will not all be "new" jobs requiring new Maui residents, but will be vitally needed new opportunities for in-place resident construction trade workers and existing local businesses.
+69. The construction, operating economic activities, and indirect/offsite employment opportunities created by Pulelehua will not all be "new" jobs requiring new Maui of total costs residents, but will be vitally needed new opportunities for in-place resident construction trade workers and existing local businesses.
 The jobs associated with the commercial/retail tenants and apartment business operations will represent an expansion of the employment pool.
-CBRE assumed the off-site/indirect work created will be steered towards existing Maui supply, equipment providers.
+CBRE assumed the offsite/indirect work created will be steered towards existing Maui supply equipment providers.
 (Second Supp.
 Memo.
 Supp., EXH.
 O-1, p.
 54).